MaxKappa/unisn/README.md

-## Social Network Springboot (backend) ##
+# Social Network Springboot (backend)

-Social network backend with springboot framework to learn java
+Social network backend developed with Springboot framework to learn Java.

+The deploy the project mysql database you can use the given docker-compose file.

+To deploy it run: 'docker compose up -d'